veenedu/todo/README.md

-#Todo App

-Simple Todo App
+# Todo App

+(v1)

+This is a simple frontend to app.
+No backend is used.